elvismello/particleSim/README.md

 Simple python script that simulates gravity through direct sum.

-This version uses natural units where the gravitational constante is $4 \pi^2$
+This version uses natural units where the gravitational constant is

+$4 \pi^2$

 # Usage